solaris-games/solaris-docs/combat.markdown

 #### Carrier to Carrier Combat

 - Players deal damage simultaneously, not in turns.
-This could lead to mutual deduction.
+This could lead to mutual destruction.
 - Combat occurs between carriers traveling to and from the same star.
 - Carriers can attack from the front (head-to-head combat) and catch up from behind (i.e., faster carriers can catch up to slower carriers).
 - Carrier to carrier combat occurs when carriers travel through the same wormhole in opposite directions on the same tick.